tembo-io/website/blog/2023-09-04-pgmq_internals/index.md

 4. Drop the table `pgmq_<queue_name>_archive`.
 5. Delete the corresponding row from the `pgmq_meta` table.

-Nothing surprising in this one.
+Nothing surprising in this one, and with it, we conclude our tour.

 ## Conclusion

 In this post, we explored how the pgrx tool is used to generate the pgmq extension.
-We explored how the metadata objects are created and how they are used in the basic send and read operations.
+We explored how the metadata objects are created and how they are used in the basic send, read and archive operations.
 At least from an explorer perspective, the internals of the extension are currently easy to read and understand.

 I invite everyone to explore how the other pgmq functions work.
 You can explore the code at https://github.com/tembo-io/pgmq.
 And you can learn more about pgrx at: https://github.com/pgcentralfoundation/pgrx.